2002 NCAA Division I-A football season

 The 2002 NCAA Division I-A football season ended with a double overtime national championship game.
-Ohio State and Miami both came into the Fiesta Bowl undefeated.
+Ohio State and Miami (FL) both came into the Fiesta Bowl undefeated.
 The underdog Buckeyes defeated the defending-champion Hurricanes 31-24, ending Miami's 34-game winning streak.
 Jim Tressel won the national championship in only his second year as head coach.

 Rose Bowl officials were vocally upset over the loss of the Big Ten champ from the game.
 Former New England Patriots coach Pete Carroll returned the USC Trojans to a BCS bid in only his second season as head coach.
 Notre Dame also returned to prominence, as Tyrone Willingham became the first coach in Notre Dame history to win 10 games in his first season.

-Beginning with the 2002 season, teams were allowed to schedule twelve regular season games instead of eleven leading to additional revenues for all teams and allowing players the enhanced opportunity to break various statistical records.

 Rules changes

 The NCAA Rules Committee adopted the following rules changes for the 2002 season: